We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 People whose work puts them at a higher risk of contact with poison oak oil need to take measures to protect themselves.
 Employers must also help.

-The National Institute for Occupational Safety and Health (NIOSH) have detailed some good tips for workers with a fact sheet on poisonous plants.
+The National Institute for Occupational Safety and Health (NIOSH) have detailed some good tips for workers with a

 The following video from NIOSH shows why the skin reacts to poisons that cause allergy.
 NIOSH have used animated drawings to simplify the way the immune cells of the body react to poison oak and produce the rash: